NegatioN/negation.github.io/_favorites/quote_213.md

 ---
 text: >
-  "Yesterday I was clever, so I wanted to change the world.
-Today I am wise, so I am changing myself." - Rumi
+  "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
 type: quote
 ---